The Honor Society of Phi Kappa Phi at The University of Texas at Austin

 Founded in 1897 at the University of Maine, Phi Kappa Phi is the nation’s oldest, largest, and most selective honor society for all academic disciplines.
 The University of Texas at Austin chapter was founded in 1962.
 The society gets its name from the initial letters of the Greek words forming its adopted motto: Philosophía Krateíto Photôn, “Let the love of learning rule humanity.”
 Phi Kappa Phi awards more than $800,000 annually through graduate and undergraduate scholarships, member and chapter awards, and grants for local and national literacy initiatives.
 Membership is by invitation only to the top 7.5 percent of second semester juniors, the top 10 percent of seniors and graduate students with a 4.0 GPA.
 The student must have completed at least seventy-two semester hours of coursework at the University.
 Elections are traditionally held in the fall and spring.
 New members are inducted in the spring semester.

-Invitations for those eligible for fall 2013 and spring 2014 were sent via email Friday, February 7, 2014
+Invitations for those eligible for fall 2014 will be notified via email in October 2014.

 If you believe you should have received an invitation, please read the FAQ.

 Need your certificate?: If you missed the induction ceremony you may pick-up your certificate and pin at the University Honors Center, located on the ground floor of Carothers Dormitory – Room 23, anytime from 8:00 AM – 5:00 PM.